realworldocaml/book/en/02-guided-tour.md

 but not named, in this case, using the `fun` keyword.
 Anonymous functions are common in OCaml, particularly when using iteration functions like `List.exists`.

+The purpose of `List.exists` is to check if there are any elements of the given list in question on which the provided function evaluates to `true`.
+In this case, we're using `List.exists` to check if there is a scene element within which our point resides.

 ## Imperative programming